PennLINC/tractmaps/index.md

 ➡️ **Code path:** `code/data_prep`

-- **Generate Glasser labels** (`label.gii` and `dlabel.nii`): Glasser gifti labels are be used for parcellation and visualization.
+- **Generate Glasser labels** (`label.gii` and `dlabel.nii`): Glasser gifti labels are used for parcellation and visualization.
 The region labels from the [original file](https://balsa.wustl.edu/78X3) were ordered as right (1-180), then left (181-360).
 They are reindexed in `prep_glasser_labels.sh` to be consistent with other data used in analyses, where left hemisphere regions are indices 1-180, right hemisphere regions are indices 181-360.
 This script calls `remap_labels.sh`.
 Run this as:

     ```bash
     cd /Users/joelleba/tractmaps/code/data_prep